-When everything start to make sense with double leg takedown
+When everything starts to make sense with the double leg takedown

 Just as a last addition to this rant, you might frown upon the technique in the video.
-Combat sport practitioners are almost always incredibly critical when it comes to technique, but if we’re being completely honest, anything that works makes for sound technique.
-I’d personally gone through hundreds of videos on the same move and not just the move itself, but its counters as well.
-That’s when things start making sense.
-Now that we’ve got instagram, you can easily cross-reference thousands of videos into something that’ll make sense.
-Cheers.
+Combat sports practitioners are almost always incredibly critical when it comes to technique, but if we’re being completely honest, anything that works makes for sound technique.
+The double leg takedown is one of the best ways to get someone to the ground.
+All it takes is fine-tuning the finish and entry so that it suits your game and the rules of sport BJJ.